zeromq/zmq-jni/README.md

 Simple High Performance JNI Wrapper for ØMQ

-## Warning

-The project is in an alpha state and will be subject to much change.

 ## Motivation

 The goal of this project is to simplify and make easy the development of high